Language Translation

 1851 Negro Registration Books

-Although Indiana's courts occasionally acted as allies to enslaved people and abolitionists, the State's legislature was generally less benevolent.
+Although Indiana's courts occasionally a acted as allies to enslaved people and abolitionists, the State's legislature was generally less benevolent.
 After an 1831 act that required "free negroes and mulattoes" to submit a bond ensuring their productivity and good behavior to their county of residence, the 1851 Constitution went one step further by prohibiting any immigration to the State by such peoples.
 As a result of this prohibition, all existing African American residents of the State were required to register with their county, creating the Registers of Negroes and Mulattoes.
-The Archives has these registers from 12 Counties: Clark, Franklin, Gibson, Jackson, Jennings, Knox, Ohio, Orange, Posey, Switzerland, Tippecanoe, and Vigo.
+The Archives holds the original registers for 7 counties: Clark, Franklin, Ohio, Orange, Switzerland, Tippecanoe, and Vigo.
+They have been indexed for the Research Indiana Index and digitized for inclusion in Indiana Memory.

 The fines and forfeited bonds from the 1831 act were intended to go to the State's Board of Colonization.
 In contemporary context, the Colonization Movement was an effort to return free African Americans to Africa, particularly Liberia.
 It had a mixed reception from all interested parties: black, abolitionist, and white supremacist, but was generally accepted, if not popular, in the antebellum period.

-The State Archives collection includes the proceedings and financial records for the State Board of Colonization (Acc# 1988021 and 1984091), as well as a list of residents of Indiana sent to Liberia (Acc# 1988022) and a number of records from Governor Joseph Wright (1849-1857), an ardent supporter of the movement.
+The State Archives collection includes the proceedings and financial records for the State Board of Colonization (Acc# 1988021 and 1984091), as well as a list of residents of Indiana sent to Liberia (Acc# 1988022).
+These have been digitized and are available on Indiana Memory.
+The Archives collection also number of records from Governor Joseph Wright (1849-1857), an ardent supporter of the movement.